Download eBooks & Wiring Diagrams (FREE)

 What Is A Volt?
 A (Very) Basic Introduction

 In simplified terms, voltage is the pressure that pushes electrical current (amps) through electrical wires.
-If you can think of water flowing through a pipe, voltage is the water pressure that is pushing water through the pipe.
-The higher the voltage, the faster the water is being pushed.
+If you can think of water flowing through a pipe, voltage is the pressure pushing water through the pipe.
+The higher the pressure, the faster the water is being pushed.
+Therefore, the higher the voltage, the quicker the electrical current travels through the wire.

-When comparing 12V and 24V systems, electrical current in a 24V system is being pushed twice as fast than in a 12V system.
+When comparing 12V and 24V systems, the electrical current in a 24V system is being pushed twice as fast as in a 12V system.
 Does this make 24V better than 12V power?
 Not necessarily.
 A more nuanced answer depends on the specifications of your electrical system.

-When we talk about 12V and 24V electrical systems, what we really mean is what the ‘operating voltage’ is of the battery bank.
-Based on the individual battery specs and/or how multiple batteries are wired together, the total battery bank can emit power at either 12V or 24V.
+When we talk about 12V and 24V electrical systems, we mean the ‘operating voltage’ of the battery bank.
+Based on the individual battery specs and how multiple batteries are wired together, the total battery bank can emit power at either 12V or 24V.

-You just need to decide which voltage you want your battery bank to operate at.
+You must decide which voltage you want your battery bank to operate at.

-12V System For Camper Vans (Pros & Cons)
+Pros & Cons of 12V System For Camper Vans

-Simplicity and ease of installation is the primary benefit for installing a 12V electrical system.
-Let’s look at the four ways choosing 12V makes for an easier installation process.
+Simplicity and ease of installation are the primary benefits of installing a 12V electrical system.
+Let’s look at the four ways choosing 12V makes for a more straightforward installation process.

 1. More 12V Device Selection

-Do a simple DC-power product search on Amazon (e.g. LED DC lights) and you will notice immediately that there is a much larger selection of 12V products than 24V products.
+Do a simple DC-power product search on Amazon (e.g., LED DC lights), and you’ll immediately notice a much more extensive selection of 12V products than 24V ones.
 This will be true for every DC electrical device (water pumps, fridges, diesel heaters, etc).
 The popular Maxxair and FantasticFan vent fans do not even sell 24V models.

 2. No Need For A Voltage Converter

-24V systems can still use 12V devices, but you will need to install a voltage converter to step-down the voltage from 24V to 12V.
-This is a relatively simple solution, but does require additional costs and installation steps.
+24V systems can still use 12V devices, but you must install a voltage converter to decrease the voltage from 24V to 12V.
+This is a relatively simple solution but does require additional costs and installation steps.

 Victron Orion 24V/12V Voltage Converter